 What Are Schedules Of Dilapidations?

-This document contains details of all the items in a commercial rental property that are liable for repair by a tenant under the terms of the lease.
-There are three types of schedule of dilapidations reports: interim, terminal and final.
+- This document contains details of all the items in a commercial rental property that are liable for repair by a tenant under the terms of the lease.

 'Dilapidations' refers to the condition and physical state of tenanted property.
 This covers tenanted leisure property and commercial property.
 'Dilapidations' specifically refer to breaches of the agreement between a tenant and landlord for the maintenance and repairs of a rental property.